boazbk/tcs/lec_26_quantum_computing.md

 [^overhead]: This "95 percent" is a figure of speech, but not completely so.
 At the time of this writing, cryptocurrency mining  electricity consumption is estimated to use up at least [70Twh or 0.3 percent of the world's production](https://digiconomist.net/bitcoin-energy-consumption), which is about [2 to 5 percent](http://www.mdpi.com/2078-1547/6/1/117/html) of the total energy usage for the computing industry.
 All the current cryptocurrencies will be broken by quantum computers.
 Also, for many web servers the TLS protocol (which based on the current non-lattice based systems would be completely broken by quantum computing) is responsible [for about 1 percent of the CPU usage](https://goo.gl/mHpYpm).

-[^Grover]: I am using the theorist' definition of conflating "significant" with "super-polynomial".
-[Grover's algorithm](https://goo.gl/NQVLLF) does offer a very generic _quadratic_ advantage in computation.
-Whether that quadratic advantage will  ever be good enough to offset in practice the significant overhead in building a quantum computer remains an open question.
-We also don't have evidence that super-polynomial speedups _can't_ be achieved for some problems outside the Factoring/Dlog or quantum simulation domains, and there is at least [one company](http://www.dwavesys.com/) banking on such speedups actually being feasible.

 ::: {.remark title="Quantum computing and $\mathbf{NP}$" #quantumnp}
 Despite popular accounts of quantum computers as having variables that can take "zero and one at the same time"  and therefore can "explore an exponential number of possibilities simultaneously", their true power is much more subtle and nuanced.